Letter to M. d'Alembert on Spectacles: The theatre in relation to what is performed in it

 Rousseau writes that the theatre, at first glance, is a form of amusement.
 Amusements are acceptable in moderation, when they are necessary, but they become a burden if they consume the minds of men enough to waste their time.
 The principle of the theatre is to please, it is not, Rousseau argues, functional because the characters are always distant from man.
 If the play is a comedy, for example, the content is undermined, and if it is tragic, the heroic ideals are exaggerated and placed out of the reach of man.
 Even if the play happens to portray moral ideals well, the awareness of the audience that it is a fiction does not do the ideas justice.

 Rousseau continues to say that though Greek and Roman society functioned well with tragic and violent content in theatres because it was part of the traditions specific to the time and place, putting these plays in a French context would be far more dangerous.
 However, tragedies are not as dangerous as comedies, because the characters more closely resemble French citizens.

 He extensively discusses playwright Molière's work, and uses the play Le Misanthrope to exemplify a comedy in which the audience derives immoral pleasure.
 In the play, the main character, Alceste, is good and honest in his relationships with men and made to look ridiculous, whereas Philinte, a deceiver and manipulator, is shown as superior.
 Rousseau considers this play to be a work of genius, but it is, of course, morally backwards.
 He reasons that even if comedy writers write a play that is morally acceptable, the audience will not find it funny.
 Therefore, theatres are of little use.

 Rousseau turns to the topic of love, which, he says, is in the realm of women.
 Women naturally have power over men via resistance in the area of relationships and this power can be extended to the play, where women can have the same control over the audience.
-This extension of the empire of women is against natural order.
+This extension of the empire of women is against the natural order.
 Rousseau refers to ancient Sparta, where the most virtuous and appreciated women were those who were modest and generally not spoken about.
 In the decadence of France, Rousseau claims the most esteemed woman is the one who is most social, most talked about, judgmental and authoritative.